 None of the primary studies of the species reports a detection-corrected estimate.
 Playback surveys in Uttarakhand recorded presence and absence at sites without modelling detection probability (Kumar & Shahabuddin, 2012).
 Transect counts in Nepal reported 81 individuals across 14 of 29 transects without an associated detection function (Thakuri et al., 2025).
 Group counts in Uttarakhand were derived from repeated intensive following rather than from a design supporting inference to unsurveyed areas (Kaur et al., 2024).
 The consequence is that reported absences carry limited weight, and that comparisons of abundance between studies conducted with different effort and different observers cannot be interpreted as comparisons of true abundance.
 The general point that ignoring imperfect detection distorts ecological inference is well established, as is the counter-argument that detection adjustment is not always necessary or beneficial in tropical conservation settings where the objective is relative ranking rather than absolute estimation (Banks-Leite et al., 2014).
 The present case falls on the side where adjustment matters, because the practical questions are whether the species persists at a site and whether its abundance has changed, both of which are precisely the inferences most vulnerable to detection heterogeneity.

-For north-east India the problem is more severe, because there is no survey to correct.
+For north-east India, the problem is more severe because there is no survey to correct.
 The species appears in regional accounts as an incidental element rather than as the subject of dedicated study.
 Recent avifaunal inventories from the eastern Assam lowlands describe bird diversity across habitat types without providing a species-level assessment for M. pulverulentus (Bhuyan et al., 2024).
 The national citizen-science assessment provides distribution range estimates and, for a subset of species, abundance trends, but acknowledges that long-term trends could not be calculated for a substantial proportion of the species considered (SoIB, 2023).
 Occurrence data of this kind also carry well-documented spatial and temporal biases that are strongest exactly where observer coverage is thinnest (Boakes et al., 2010), which describes much of the north-east Indian forest estate.

 Table 1 assembles the principal primary studies that contribute quantitative evidence about the species, together with their designs, their main outputs and the specific reasons why each transfers imperfectly to north-east India.
 The table makes visible a pattern that the narrative literature tends to obscure: the evidence base rests on nine studies, of which four are confined to a single Indian state, three are Sundaic, one is Nepalese and one is a single opportunistic Bhutanese encounter.
 No study in the table was conducted east of the Siliguri corridor.